nirgeier/katacoda-scenarios/slides/md/Kubernetes/01-Introduction/0101-Kubernetes-overview.md

 - The aim of `ReplicaSet` is to maintain a stable set of replica Pods running at any given time
 - `ReplicaSet` is a collection of definitions which specify the pods.
 - It contains pod templates for creating or updating new pods.
-- In production its much better to use `Deployment` than `ReplicaSet`, deployment is reacher in features
+- In production its much better to use `Deployment` than `ReplicaSet`, deployment has more features
-- To get the ResplicaSet information:
+- To get the ReplicaSet information:
   ```
   kubectl get rs
   ```